okta/okta.github.io/_source/_use_cases/authentication/index.md

 standalone API to provide the identity layer on top of your existing application and authentication logic, or use it with the Okta [Sessions API](/docs/api/resources/sessions.html) to obtain an Okta [session cookie](/use_cases/authentication/session_cookie) and access apps within Okta.
-This session integration provides a single sign-on experience across custom and Okta-managed apps.
+This session integration provides an SSO experience across custom and Okta-managed apps.

-## Social Login
+### Social Login

 For many consumer-facing applications, authentication and registration increasingly rely on social identity providers such as Facebook, LinkedIn and Google.